martinjackson/simple-widgets/docs/CheckBox-Example.md

     _example onChange={handleChange}_
 5. **selectedValue**: the value of state variable when the CheckBox is checked
 6. **text**: a label (String or component) that is displayed after the CheckBox
+7. **checkedsymbol**: the symbol you want when the checkbox is checked.
+Possible values are:
+    - **normal** = a normal check mark shows up inside tghe box.
+This is the default.
+Unicode: 9745.
+    - **blue** = a white check mark with a blue background.
+Unicode: 9745 and 65039.
+    - **green** = a white check mark with a green background.
+Unicode: 9989.
+    - **cross** = a X will appear in the box.
+Unicode: 9746.
+    - **greenx** = a white X with a green background.
+Unicode: 10062.
+    - **redx** = a red X with no box around it.
+Unicode: 10060.
+8. **unichar**: the user can provide there own unicode character in decimal.
+For example unichar="8855" is a X inside of a circle.
+The unichar will supercede the checkedsymbol.
+Therefore, if you have a unichar prop and a checkedsymbol prop, the unichar will be used and not the checkedsymbol.
+Not all the unicode characters will work.

 ## CSS File